ZEGOCLOUD/zego_inapp_chat_uikit_ios_swift/README.md

 * To explore more customizable components, check this out: [Component overview](https://docs.zegocloud.com/article/14861)
 * To check and run the sample code, click here: [Run the sample code](https://github.com/ZEGOCLOUD/zego_inapp_chat_uikit_example_ios)

-## Get support

-If you have any questions regarding bugs and feature requests, visit the [ZEGOCLOUD community](https://discord.gg/EtNRATttyp).